-Ambitions Deliverable Priorities for Year 1 Measures M More people will access the Gateway to Care service as their preferred port of call to meet their urgent health care needs We will work with partners to promote and expand use of 111 across Wales Develop national 111 strategy and service model with partners Evaluate core 111 service Roll out of 111 First across Wales (subject to further discussions) Support the roll out of a 111 Press 2 Mental Health Service through continued engagement with Health Boards Robust national communication campaign / messaging (subject to funding) Patients with urgent care needs will be able to access a timely, high quality clinical assessment with the most appropriate clinician to meet their needs, either on the phone or by video.
+Ambitions Deliverable Priorities for Year 1 Measures ŤŤ.
+More people will access the Gateway to Care service as their preferred port of call to meet their urgent health care needs We will work with partners to promote and expand use of 111 across Wales Develop national 111 strategy and service model with partners Evaluate core 111 service Roll out of 111 First across Wales (subject to further discussions) Support the roll out of a 111 Press 2 Mental Health Service through continued engagement with Health Boards Robust national communication campaign / messaging (subject to funding) Total number of callers - increase Patients with urgent care needs will be able to access a timely, high quality clinical assessment with the most appropriate clinician to meet their needs, either on the phone or by video.
 For many callers, no further intervention will be needed.
-We will increase the capacity and capability of the clinical teams for 111 and 999 callers, increasing clinical information available to them and we will create one integrated national team Implementation of recommendations from CCC Clinical Review Develop remote clinical support strategy Develop a clinical specialty educational and career framework for Remote Clinical Decision-making (RCDM) Increase proportion of 999 callers who have a clinical assessment and increase consult and close rates for physical and mental health patients - 15% used in modelling Implement 999 Triage system (ECNS) Develop a case for change on the integration of clinical teams across 111 & 999 Identify opportunities to increase 'consult and close' rates (subject to funding) Total number of clinicians in post-increase (to funded levels) Proportion of 999 callers receiving clinical assessment - increase (Consult and close increase for 999 callers - increase to 15% target Consult and close rates for 111 calls-increase (no target) - improving patient experience and outcomes and increasing value to the system 9 Patients who need further specialist or face to face assessment or treatment will be booked seamlessly and directly into the right service to meet their needs, at the right time.
+We will increase the capacity and capability of the clinical teams for 111 and 999 callers, increasing clinical information available to them and we will create one integrated national team Develop remote clinical support strategy Develop a clinical specialty educational and career framework for Remote Clinical Decision-making (RCDM) Increase proportion of 999 callers who have a clinical assessment and increase consult and close rates for physical and mental Total number of clinicians in post - increase (to funded levels) Proportion of 999 callers receiving clinical assessment - increase Consult and close increase for 999 callers - increase to 15% target Consult and close rates for 111 calls - increase (no target) - improving patient experience and outcomes and increasing value to the system 9 Patients who need further specialist or face to face assessment or treatment will be booked seamlessly and directly into the right service to meet their needs, at the right time.
 More care will be delivered closer to home.
-We will work with partners to increase the number of seamless 24/7 pathways from the 111 clinical team to appropriate face to face consultations Identify pilot opportunities to test direct booking system for 111 patients to Health Board services Implement the new 111 system; SALUS Proportion that receive a booked new step The quality and safety of the service will be that of a leading ambulance service, providing an excellent patient experience.
-We will take steps to continuously improve the safety and quality of the service and provide an improved patient experience Continue to implement the 111 Stabilisation & Transformation Plan designed to deliver agreed staffing levels, utilized as effectively and efficiently as possible to meet demand and reduce call answer / clinical ring back times Develop a strategic 111 workforce plan Call answering times / abandonment rates - to meet targets Clinical call back times for 111 - mee targets set 95% UHP by resource type Clinical outcome measures?
-Increasing numbers will use the digital 111 front end to meet their routine and urgent health care needs Deliver an improved Directory of Services Improve 111.Wales website, and enable better digital self-service (subject to funding) Develop a clearer vision with partners for a digital 111 offer in Wales, including case for longer term / recurrent investment Further enhance and develop WAST internal reporting functions for 111/111 First
+We will work with partners to increase the number of seamless 24/7 pathways from the 111 clinical team to appropriate face to face consultations Identify pilot opportunities to test direct booking system for 111 patients to Health Board services Implement the new 111 system; SALUS Numbers and proportions of callers into each pathway Proportion that receive a booked next step The quality and safety of the service will be that of a leading ambulance service, providing an excellent patient experience.
+We will take steps to continuously improve the safety and quality of the service and provide an improved patient experience Plan designed to deliver agreed staffing levels, utilized as effectively and efficiently as possible to meet demand and reduce call answer / clinical ring back times Develop a strategic 111 workforce plan Call answering times / abandonment rates - to meet targets Clinical call back times for 111 - meet targets set S5% UHP by resource type Clinical outcome measures?
+Increasing numbers will use the digital 111 front end to meet their routine and urgent health care needs Deliver an improved Directory of Services Improve 111.Wales website, and enable better digital self-service (subject to funding) Develop a clearer vision with partners for a digital 111 offer in Wales, including case for longer term / recurrent investment Further enhance and develop WAST internal reporting functions for 111/111 First No. of website hits Self-service hits and complete use of self-service Feedback from website such as no. of smiley faces or via PECI team